olefjaerestad/router/README.md

 > Note: requires being [logged in to npm locally](https://docs.npmjs.com/cli/adduser).

 ## TODOs (prioritized order)
-- Make `this` available inside callbacks.
-- Router constructor should take an html element (to use as the router outlet).
+- Add some way of handling route transitions (e.g. fade from A to B).
+- Improve documentation, both inline in code and in readme (e.g. add typescript specifics).
+- Improve examples in code.

+## In progress
 - Add support for route middleware (e.g. to change req, prevent callback, etc).
-- Add some way of handling route transitions (e.g. fade from A to B).
-- Improve documentation, both inline in code and in readme.